vigetlabs/slack_alert/README.md

     cp config/secrets.yml.example config/secrets.yml

 Edit `config/secrets.yml` with the proper Slack API URL, which can be obtained from your Slack services integration settings.
+Don't forget to also update PARTICLE_API_KEY and PARTICLE_DEVICE_ID.

 ## Running the SlackButton App